iwag/java-jersey-restful-server-client-sample/deploy_cloud.md

   - I don't use _tomcat_ for several reasons like confusing setup.
 I think jetty is much easier way to run servlet container

 # how to apply your application
-- get back to "Forked" directory.
+- get back to your working directory.
-- replace all resource and models package with yours
-  - OR add these snipets into your pom.xml
+- add these snipets into your pom.xml
   ```xml

 		<plugin>